openfaas/faas-netes/README.md

 In this README you'll find a technical overview and instructions for deploying FaaS on a Kubernetes cluster but Docker Swarm is also natively supported.

+![FaaS](https://pbs.twimg.com/media/DFhYYP-XUAIWBET.jpg:large)

 You can watch my intro from [the Dockercon closing keynote with Alexa, Twitter and Github demos](https://www.youtube.com/watch?v=-h2VTE9WnZs&t=910s) or a [complete walk-through of FaaS-netes](https://www.youtube.com/watch?v=0DbrLsUvaso) showing Prometheus, auto-scaling, the UI and CLI in action.

-![FaaS](https://pbs.twimg.com/media/DFhYYP-XUAIWBET.jpg:large)

-If you'd like to know more about the FaaS project head over to - https://github.com/alexellis/faas
+If you'd like to know more about the OpenFaaS project head over to - https://github.com/alexellis/faas

+### QuickStart

+If you're looking to just get OpenFaaS deployed on Kubernetes follow the [QuickStart guide](https://github.com/alexellis/faas/blob/master/guide/deployment_k8s.md) or read on for a technical overview.

+### Technical overview

 The code in this repository is a daemon or micro-service which can provide the basic functionality the FaaS Gateway requires: